jounihenrikki/bashy/README.md

 Tools and functions for logging and log housekeeping.
 All script invocations are logged by default.

 ### Debugging
-Generic --debug command line option.
+Generic --debug= command line option.
 Debug options can be registered in library source files or scripts.

 ### Housekeeping
-Pseudo signal EXIT is trapped for cleanup functions.
+EXIT pseudo signal is trapped for cleanup functions.
 Script or library can register functions to be run on exit.

 ### Custom libraries
 Scripts can source additional libraries together with main library bashy.bash.
 A template is provided.